ewolff/service-mesh-primer/manuscript/03-Example.md

 ## Logging {#section-example-logging}

+As explained in [section 3.2](#section-why-logging), service meshes are of little help for logging.
+However,
-Mixer can forward information about each HTTP request to a logging infrastructure.
+Istio can forward information about each HTTP request to a logging infrastructure.
 That information can be used to analyze, for example, the number of requests to certain URLs and status codes.
 A lot of statistics for web sites rely on this kind of information.